carlssonk/Hemnet-clone/README.md

 # Hemnet-clone
-Landing page clone for the real estate website hemnet.se

 Page is static and is made with html/css vanilla js.

+Landing page clone for the swedish real estate website [hemnet.se](https://www.hemnet.se/)

+Link to the hemnet website clone: https://carlssonk.github.io/Hemnet-clone/